 Resident & Family Information

-The Alaska Pioneer Homes system is a team of caring professionals who are committed to creating Homes that enrich the lives of our residents and our staff.
-In 1913, the first Home was established using old marine barracks.
-The home was intended specifically for Alaskan pioneers.
-Since then, five more homes have been built to carry on the Pioneer Home Mission of Providing elder Alaskans a home and community, celebrating life through its final breath.
+The first home was established in 1913, when a home for prospectors and other pioneers was created in an old U.S. Marine barracks in Sitka.
+Since then, five more homes have been built to carry on the Pioneer Home mission of Providing elder Alaskans a home and community, celebrating life through its final breath.

 Anchorage Pioneer Home

 This 168-bed home is located in downtown Anchorage, with a stunning view of the Chugach Mountains.

 Situated in a 16-acre birch forest across from the Fairbanks Senior Center, this 93-bed home provides residents a cozy living environment.
 The Fairbanks location was the second home built.

 Juneau Pioneer Home